natsuneco/mc-command-img/README.md

 ### About
 This tool generates syntax-highlighted images of Minecraft commands, which can be downloaded or copied to the clipboard.
 The generated images can be used freely for video production, website production, and other purposes.When you post, I would appreciate it if you would include a link to this site!

+I'm not responsible for any damage caused by this tool.
+Please use at your own risk.

 ### Used fonts
 - [M PLUS 1 Code](https://github.com/coz-m/MPLUS_FONTS) ([Open Font License](https://openfontlicense.org/))